Stencil storm drains with FMR

 To schedule your outing or inquire further about stenciling, please submit a request through our online Group Stenciling, Cleanup Or Presentation Request Form; you will be asked to provide us with some basic information about your group and your preferred dates for an outing.
 Kate will return your e-mail within a week.
 (Groups of 30 or more are welcome to also request a cleanup or presentation via the form.)

-If you're a teacher or youth group looking for information for information to share with others about this program, a brochure of FMR youth actvities is below and you can also send this listing to others in your group.
+If you're a teacher or youth group looking for information for information to share with others about this program, check out this brochure of FMR youth activities, you can also send this listing to others in your group.